Here are a few videos related to cripple wall retrofits. A written description is at the bottom of this page and may be all you need.

 This video looks at soft-story retrofits that use the same engineering principle.
 It is included hee to help you understand 3 foundation retrofits.

-This article could never have been written without the insights and guidance provided by research scientist and engineer Ed Keith.
+This article could never have been written without the insights and guidance provided by a research scientist with the American Plywood Association.
 He has 44 years of shear wall testing experience with the American Plywood Association, the largest shear wall testing laboratory in the world and for all he has done for me, a kind and helpful human being.

 In a typical seismic retrofit we attach all four sides of the house to the foundation but we can also retrofit with three foundations.
 This applies to both retrofits with and without cripple walls.